realworldocaml/book/book/command-line-parsing/README.md

 2ae55d17ff11d337492a1ca5510ee01b
 ```

-And that's all it took to build our little MD5 utility!
-Here's a complete
+And that's all it takes to build our little MD5 utility!
+Here's a
-version of the example we just walked through, made slightly more succinct by
+complete version of the example we just walked through, made slightly
-removing intermediate variables.
+more succinct by removing intermediate variables.

 ```ocaml file=examples/correct/md5_succinct/md5.ml
 open Core